Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Karana Downs, placing the area among the bottom 25% of areas assessed nationally

 Karana Downs has seen approximately 9 new homes approved annually.
-Between fiscal years FY-21 and FY-25, 46 homes were approved, with an additional 2 approved in FY-26 so far.
-Over these past five financial years, the average population growth per dwelling built was 1.1 people per year.
+Over the past five financial years, from FY21 to FY25, a total of 46 homes were approved, with an additional 3 approved in FY26 so far.
+On average, 1.1 people have moved to the area per dwelling built over these five years.

-However, this has increased to 5.8 people per dwelling over the past two financial years.
-The average construction cost value of new homes is $438,000, aligning with regional trends.
-Compared to Greater Brisbane, Karana Downs shows significantly reduced construction activity, being 88.0% below the regional average per person.
-This limited supply typically supports stronger demand and values for established homes.
-Overall, development activity in Karana Downs is also under the national average, indicating its established nature and suggesting potential planning limitations.
+However, this figure has intensified to 5.8 people per dwelling over the past two financial years, suggesting growing popularity and potential undersupply.
+The average construction cost value of new homes is $438,000, in line with regional trends.
+Compared to Greater Brisbane, Karana Downs shows significantly reduced construction activity, at 88.0% below the regional average per person.
+This limited new supply generally supports stronger demand and values for established homes.
+Development activity in Karana Downs is also under the national average, indicating its established nature and suggesting potential planning limitations.

-Recent development has exclusively consisted of detached dwellings, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
-As of now, there are an estimated 778 people per dwelling approval in the area, reflecting its quiet, low activity development environment.
-With population expected to remain stable or decline, Karana Downs should experience reduced pressure on housing, potentially presenting opportunities for buyers.
+Recent development has been entirely comprised of detached dwellings, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
+The estimated population count per dwelling approval is 778 people, reflecting its quiet, low activity development environment.
+With population expected to remain stable or decline, Karana Downs should see reduced pressure on housing, potentially creating opportunities for buyers.

 Frequently Asked Questions - Development